ipetkov/crane/README.md

 ## Features

-Detailed [API docs] are available, but at a glance, the following are
+Examples can be found [here](./examples).
+Detailed [API docs] are available, but at a glance, the following are supported:
-supported:
 * Automatic vendoring of dependencies in a way that works with Nix
   - Private registry and git dependency support coming soon!
 * Reusing dependency artifacts after only building them once